Duncan610/devopsprojects/README.md

-## Load Balancer Solution with Wordpress
+## My DevOps Engineering projects
-### This project demonstrates setting up a load balancer using Apache
+### This repository contains my hands on learning for steg hub Cloud and DevOps Bootcamp.
+Each project contains explanations and screenshots of every step of the processes in the tasks done